Do you want to remove WordPress default image sizes? If you are looking for a simple guide, keep reading this article.

 2) Programmatically (Coding)

-If you have coding skills, we have got another solution for you.
-In this section, we are going to show you a snippet that will allow you to remove the default image sizes from WordPress.
+If you have coding skills, we have another solution for you.
+In this section, we will show you a snippet that lets you remove the default image sizes in WordPress.

-As you will need to edit your theme’s functions.php file, we recommend you use a child theme.
+Since you will need to edit your theme’s functions.php file, we recommend using a child theme.
 If you don’t have one, you can either create one following this step-by-step guide or use a plugin to generate a child theme in a couple of clicks.
 Additionally, we recommend you generate a complete backup of your site for security reasons.

 To edit the functions.php, you can use the Theme Editor in your WordPress dashboard or a plugin.
-For this demo, we are going to use a free plugin called Code Snippets.
-This tool works as a site-specific plugin and allows you to add custom PHP, HTML, JavaScript, and CSS codes to your site without editing the theme’s files.
+For this demo, we will use a free plugin called Code Snippets.
+This tool works as a site-specific plugin and lets you add custom PHP, HTML, JavaScript, and CSS to your site without editing the theme’s files.

 To remove all WordPress default image sizes via coding, first, install and activate the Code Snippets plugin.
 After that, go to Settings.

-Click the Add New button and you will see an editor where you can add custom codes.
+Click the Add New button, and you will see an editor where you can add custom code.

 To do this, first name your snippet.
 Then, copy the code from below and paste it into the editor.